dz4k/denizaksimsek.com/entries/2021/hyperscript-event-delegation.md

 This is convenient to write if you have a server-side templating system, but has a few issues:

- * The code needs to be parsed N times where N is the number of items.
+ * The code needs to be parsed as many times as there are items.
  * The resulting HTML is bloated.
- * If you add more items client-side, you need to repeat the code there.
+ * If you add more items to the list dynamically on the client, you need to repeat the code there.

 The pattern for resolving this is called <dfn>event delegation</dfn>.
 Here's how you might do it in JavaScript: